uspki/policies/certificate-policy.md

 4. Certificates for OCSP Response verification.

 ## 6.2 Private Key Protection and Cryptographic Module Engineering Controls
-The CA SHALL implement physical and logical safeguards to prevent unauthorized certificate issuance.
-Protection of the CA Private Key outside the validated system or device specified above MUST consist of physical security, encryption, or a combination of both, implemented in a manner that prevents disclosure of the Private Key.
-The CA SHALL encrypt its Private Key with an algorithm and key-length that, according to the state of the art, are capable of withstanding cryptanalytic attacks for the residual life of the encrypted key or key part.
+The CA shall implement physical and logical safeguards to prevent unauthorized certificate issuance.
+Protection of the CA Private Key outside the validated system or device specified above shall consist of physical security, encryption, or a combination of both, implemented in a manner that prevents disclosure of the Private Key.
+The CA shall encrypt its Private Key with an algorithm and key-length that, according to the state of the art, are capable of withstanding cryptanalytic attacks for the residual life of the encrypted key or key part.

 ### 6.2.1 Cryptographic module standards and controls
 The relevant standard for cryptographic modules is Security Requirements for Cryptographic Modules [FIPS 140-2].
 Cryptographic modules shall be validated to a FIPS 140 level identified in this section.

-- Cryptographic modules for CAs and OCSP responders SHALL be hardware modules validated as meeting FIPS 140-2 Level 3 or above
+- Cryptographic modules for CAs and OCSP responders shall be hardware modules validated as meeting FIPS 140-2 Level 3 or above

 ### 6.2.2 Private key (n out of m) multi-person control